google/dwh-migration-tools/client/README.md

 The input folder is supposed to contain files with pure SQL statements (comments are OK).
 The file extension can be in any format like .txt or .sql.

-TODO: add instruction about how to use the metadata dumper outputs as inputs here.

 ## output_directory

 In the config, specify a local directory to store the outputs of the translation job.